 Some of these people can be considered non-employee workers and excluded from coverage without penalty; however, it’s important to note that they may count toward the total number of employees.

-If you hire independent contractors, though, you could be held liable if they don’t provide workers’ compensation insurance for their subcontractors.
+If you hire independent contractors, you could be held liable if they don’t provide workers’ compensation insurance for their subcontractors.

 To learn more: Which Employees Legally Need to be Covered by a Workers' Comp Policy?

 If your business is required to carry workers’ compensation insurance, you must purchase a policy that covers your full payroll, regardless of whether employees are full-time, part-time, temporary or seasonal.
-However, the rate differs based on the type of work the employees do, and relative risk for injury associated with that work.
+However, the insurance price differs based on the type of work the employees do, and relative risk for injury associated with that work.

 A classification code (“class code”) is a numeric code that corresponds to a standardized list of industries, and is a way for insurance carriers to categorize companies.
 Class codes group together similar businesses, so data can be collected on workplace injuries and workers’ compensation claims.